 Jim Carciofini has performed research in computer science since 1984.
 Acting as the lead software architect on a wide range of software projects using a diverse set of technologies, he is sought out for his ability to analyze new problem domains and design and implement novel solutions.

-Jim is the lead software architect for Adventium's Vulnerabilities out of Learning Automat (VOLTA) program that is funded under DARPA's Artificial Intelligence Mitigations of Emergent Execution (AIMEE) opportunity.
+Jim is the lead software architect for Adventium's Vulnerabilities out of Learning Automata (VOLTA) program that is funded under AFRL's NOVA Program.
 VOLTA will provide new automated capabilities for performing vulnerability assessments of deployed embedded systems, and systems of systems.

-Building on VOLTA, Jim is supporting Adventium's Artificial Intelligence Mitigations of Emergent Execution (DECIMAL) project, an 18-month effort, also part of DARPA's (AIMEE) program.
+Building on VOLTA, Jim is supporting Adventium's Detecting Emergent Computation In Multiple Automata Layers (DECIMAL) project, an 18-month effort, part of DARPA's (AIMEE) program.

-Jim is a contributor on DARPA's Cyber Assured Systems Engineering (CASE) program, and on the previous DARPA GRAINS program, lead the development of the mathematical optimization models in the medical logistics domain (medical logistics).
+Jim is a contributor on DARPA's Cyber Assured Systems Engineering (CASE) program, and on the previous DARPA GRAINS program, and leads the development of the mathematical optimization models in the medical logistics domain (medical logistics).

 Jim was also the implementation lead for Adventium's Separation Platform for Integrating Complex Avionics (SPICA) program.
 He implemented an efficient mathematical optimization model (constraint-based) to find a schedule for the entire avionics system that meets complex timing properties and resource constraints.
 This work built on his previous work for Honeywell's SAFEbus architecture (ARINC 659), which is still in use on aircraft today.
 The SPICA work has been extended to build an ARINC653 scheduler as part of the CAMET Library, the Architecture Analysis and Design Language (AADL) tool suite Adventium has built for the Army Joint Multi-Role Technology Demonstration (JMR TD) program.